peteroupc/html3dutil/doc/H3DU.GraphicsPath.md

 #### Return Value

 Array of line segments.
-Each line segment is an array of four numbers: the X and Y coordinates of the start point, respectively, then the X and Y coordinates of the end point, respectively.
+Each line segment is an array of four numbers: the x- and y-coordinates of the start point, respectively, then the x- and y-coordinates of the end point, respectively.
 (Type: Array.&lt;Array.&lt;number>>)

 <a name='H3DU.GraphicsPath_getPoints'></a>
 ### H3DU.GraphicsPath#getPoints(numPoints)